Overcoming the curse of dimensionality in the numerical approximation of semilinear parabolic partial differential equations: Introduction and main results

 This is a fixed-point equation for $u_d$.
 To this fixed-point equation we apply the well-known Picard approximation method and a telescope sum and let $u_{d,n}\colon[0,T]\times\R^d\to\R$, $n\in\Z$, be functions which satisfy for all $t\in[0,T]$, $x\in\R^d$, $n\in\N$ that $u_{d,-1}(t,x)=u_{d,0}(t,x)=0$ and that

 Next we apply a multilevel Monte Carlo approach to the non-discrete expectations and time integrals.
 The crucial idea for this is that the summands on the right-hand side of~\eqref{eq:udn} are cheap to calculate for small $l\in\N_0$ and are small for large $l\in\N_0$ since then $u_{d,l}-u_{d,l-1}$ is small.
 For this reason, for every $n\in\N$ we approximate the expectation and the time integral on level $l\in\N_0$ with an average over $M^{n-l}$ independent copies for the $n$-th approximation.
 This motivates the multilevel Picard approximations~\eqref{intro_thm:ass2}.
 For more details on the derivation of the multilevel Picard approximations see E et al.~\cite{EHutzenthalerJentzenKruse2016}.
-The main difference between the method~\eqref{intro_thm:ass2} and the method introduced in~\cite{EHutzenthalerJentzenKruse2016} is that here we approximate time integrals by the Monte Carlo method (this is inspired by~\cite{HenryLabordereOudjaneTanTouziWarin2016,Warin2018a}) instead of quadrature rules with fixed time grids, and this modification simplifies the analysis considerably.
+The main difference between the approximation algorithms in~\eqref{intro_thm:ass2} above and the approximation algorithms introduced in~\cite{EHutzenthalerJentzenKruse2016} is that in this article we approximate time integrals by the Monte Carlo method (inspired by~\cite{HenryLabordereOudjaneTanTouziWarin2016,Warin2018a}) instead of deterministic quadrature rules with fixed deterministic time grids and this modification considerably simplifies the analysis and allows us to establish \eqref{intro_thm:concl2} under merely Lipschitz continuity assumptions in the generality of Theorem~\ref{intro_thm} above.
+Roughly speaking, a key advantage of employing the Monte Carlo method instead of deterministic quadrature rules as in~\cite{EHutzenthalerJentzenKruse2016} is that the proposed approximation algorithms in~\eqref{intro_thm:ass2} are somehow unbiased with respect to the temporal variable in the sense that the biases of the proposed approximation algorithms in~\eqref{intro_thm:ass2} do not involve any temporal discretization error any more.